 My boyfriend played music with his band at the bottom of a shoe store on weekends and that is where we would meet on any day.
 Outside that is, by a creek that flowed there.
 There was a cement wall just over the creek where we could sit and stretch our legs while enjoying the flow of the water.
 No one but us around in a town full of people.
 It was perfect.

 We discussed everything and Jean was the most mature friend I had ever known.
 She was very pretty and much taller than I was.
 But her body did not seem flexible for being a cheerleader which I tried my best to get her to do with me.
 Then too, her dancing lacked rhythm or so I thought was the problem.
 I would never say anything to hurt her feelings so I just took her as she was and she would dance with me at least once on a dance night.
 (This meant nothing now but would later when I learned Jean's tragic story.)

 I loved dancing and hardly missed a dance being very glad my boyfriend did not mind all the boys I danced with.
 It was the time of a new music era and I loved every minute of it.
 The boys didn't matter and rarely was there a waltz or dance to touch another.
 If you danced alone I doubt anyone would have noticed with so many on the dance floor but of course, I would not do that.

-Although we had many high school classes together, here at this creek was where we did most of our talking.
+Although Jean and I had many high school classes together, here at this creek was where we did most of our talking.
 We came here as often as we could.
 We were both good kids who never dreamed of drugs or wild parties.
 We loved life just as it was.
 We were both high on love.